The California Academy of Sciences

 Getting in can require a bit of a wait; go early in the day or when the kids are in school.
 Over Christmas break, the wait was one hour; midweek, during the school year, there was no wait.

 Native plants from the three rain forests have been planted inside, including some lovely orchids and flowering cacao plants.
-Watch for the gorgeous Blue and Gold McCaw parrots on the bottom level.

-Most of the animals are in cages, but there are 100's of butterflies flying free inside the dome.
 Two of them sat on my wrist with their scratchy little feet, while I was trying to photograph something else.

 They are so tame, a staff member waits at the exit to check your clothing to make sure none of the butterflies are leaving with you!

-Lots of beautiful poison dart frogs in an array of colors are living in the Rainforest exhibit, but behind glass, as well as an interesting assortment of snakes and lizards.
+You can see lots of beautiful poison dart frogs in an array of colors are living in the Rainforest exhibit, but behind glass, as well as an interesting assortment of snakes and lizards.

 The cases with wildlife are scattered all through the Rainforest exhibit, matched up with their respective environments.